 You can find information on what kind of careers support universities and colleges will provide on their websites by following the links on our course pages.
 You can also speak to their careers services about what is available.

 If you’re studying to get into a particular career, you may need to take a course with professional accreditation.
 Or sometimes accreditations show that employers endorse the course.
-This means that they recognise it gives students skills and knowledge for employment in a particular sector.
+This means that they recognise it gives students skills and knowledge for employment in a particular sector or job role.

 Where to find information